So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 “Does this count as the Sunfire being haunted by a ghost?”

 “The machines will be destroyed.
-They are an abomination and should not exist.
 The plant will live, for she is a child of Niv, goddess of the natural order.
 I will allow the male of your kind to live, for he is your mate.
 As for the mouse, I will eat him.”

 “Ya’iv me’ka hu’an.
 Ah’ix ya’.
 Ya’ na’eep.”